 The US Mobile Payment Users report from eMarketer shows that the proportion of mobile payment users will grow from 27% in 2018 to about 34% in 2023.
-And worldwide, this same report shows 1 billion people will make a mobile payment in 2020.
+Experts expect that 69 million Americans will make person-to-person payments in 2021.

 If you are new to using your smartphone as a mobile payment device but are mobile payment ‘curious’, here is a quick way to get up to speed.

 A mobile payment is made with a portable electronic device

 There you have it.
 A cell phone or tablet replaces the wallet and checkbook.
 Mobile payment applications such as Apple Pay, Android Pay, Samsung Pay, Google’s Hands Free, or PayPal operate on these devices and are how you transfer funds to make a payment.

 Drop your wallet while out and about and if you one of the few lucky ones to get it back, you will almost certainly be relieved of any cash or credit cards.
 But misplace your cellphone or tablet, and you at least have the benefit of that device requiring a personal identification number (PIN) or fingerprint scan or facial scan to operate.
 That makes it all the harder for someone to take your money if they found your device.